Signatures of inhomogeneous dark matter annihilation on 21-cm: Cosmic 21-cm signal

 \section{Cosmic 21-cm signal}

-The hydrogen 21-cm signal arises from the hyperfine energy split between singlet and triplet states of neutral hydrogen.
-In cosmological context, the strength of this signal is measured by 21-cm brightness temperature $T_{21}$~\cite{Mesinger:2010ne,Pritchard:2011xb},
+The 21-cm signal arises from the hyperfine energy splitting between the singlet and triplet states of neutral hydrogen atoms.
+In cosmological context, the signal strength is measured by the 21-cm brightness temperature $T_{21}$~\cite{Mesinger:2010ne,Pritchard:2011xb},